-I had the great opportunity of speaking in Sioux Lookout just north of Thunder bay Ontario this week.
-This school was a first Nations school.
+I had the great opportunity of speaking in Sioux Lookout just north of Thunder Bay Ontario this week.
+This school was a First Nations school.
 The students were so polite and excited about reducing bullying in their school.
-I have been at this school on three other occasions and the last two times when I was their you could see that the bad behavior received great results. it was cool to be bad and disrespectful.
+I have been at this school on three other occasions and the last two times when I was there you could see that the bad behavior received great results. it was cool to be bad and disrespectful.

 You can see what happens when the entire school says NO to bad behavior.
 In the morning I went into their leadership group to show them how they can work together as leaders to promote and educate the students about their role in speaking up when they witness bullying.

-Right after the my presentation the leaders of the group printed off anti bullying posters that we supplied started announcing over the PA about speaking up and they also got all the students to sign an anti bullying pledge to speak up about bullying.
+Right after my presentation, the leaders of the group printed off anti bullying posters that we supplied started announcing over the PA about speaking up and they also got all the students to sign an anti bullying pledge to speak up about bullying.

 for more information on assemblies or staff training go to reportbullying.com or call any time at 1 866 333 4553